Get answers to the most commonly asked questions...

 Preference points accumulate until you are selected to ride at which point they zero out.

-Each year, several tickets are auctioned on eBay and one is auctioned at the Sunday Barbecue.
+Each year, several tickets are auctioned on eBay.
 All proceeds from these sales go to the National Parks.
-The eBay auctions are typically held in mid-May or early June.
+The eBay auctions are typically held in early June.
 You will see announcements on the RCC Home Page when bidding on the eBay RAMROD auctions is active.

 You can also guarantee yourself a spot in NEXT year's lottery by working as a volunteer (see below).